Dark-Utilities/E2EDPS/README.md

 ### 2.2 Public Key Derivation

-From the private key, a corresponding public key is derived using the secp256k1 elliptic curve.
-This public key is shared with the server and used for encrypting user data.
+From the private key, a corresponding public key is derived using the secp256k1 elliptic curve on the browser side.
+When a user logs in, the browser sends the hashed version of the private key (hashed client-side) to the server, ensuring that the raw private key is never transmitted.
+The server checks if this hashed private key exists in its database to verify user existence and responds with its own public key.

 ### 2.3 Data Encryption and Decryption

 Data is encrypted on the client-side using the public key before transmission.
 Upon receiving the data, the server stores it securely without decrypting it.
-The client can later decrypt the data using the private key.
+The user's private key is also utilized to encrypt sensitive information such as their name or any other personal data before it is stored in the database.
+This information can later be decrypted client-side when needed.

 ## 3. Cryptographic Operations